MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 # [PowerShell only](#tab/powershell-only)

-Run the <x> again with the following values
+1. Run the [Set-AIPScannerContentScanJob](/powershell/module/azureinformationprotection/set-aipscannercontentscanjob) cmdlet again with the **-EnableDLP** parameter set to **On**, and with a specific repository owner defined.

+    For example:

+    ```powershell
+    Set-AIPScannerContentScanJob -EnableDLP On -RepositoryOwner 'domain\user'
+    ```
 ---
 ### DLP policies and *make private* actions